 I woke up on Saturday morning, made breakfast, and performed my daily coffee routine.
 I sat down at the computer, opened Google Maps in a browser and typed in “abandoned places”.
-Google found a handful of places “nearby” if by nearby you mean driving one hour or more.
-I found an abandoned high school building forty-five minuted away in Lambertville but further research showed that it had been demolished in 2012.
+Google found a handful of places “nearby” if by nearby, you mean driving one hour or more.
+I found an abandoned high school building forty-five minuted away in Lambertville, but further research showed that it had been demolished in 2012.
 Frustrated, I tried again, using the keywords “abandoned building near Princeton”.

 I got exactly one result for Princeton.
-From the Google Maps entry I could see that Herrontown Woods Arboretum had a hiking trail.
+From the Google Maps entry, I could see that Herrontown Woods Arboretum had a hiking trail.
 Along the trail were some abandoned buildings.
 I found a trail map on the New Jersey Trail Association website and prepared my camera bag.

 An active farm, deeded to Mercer County by Princeton University mathematician Oswald Veblen and his wife Elizabeth in 1957, occupied the southeastern part of the woods, including the cottage clearing with its now-abandoned house and barn.
 Wood-cutting for timber sale continued through the 1920s.
-The Levine tract, additional land on the eastern side of the woods that was acquired in the early 1970s, had seen traprock quarrying around the beginning of the 20th century.New Jersey Trail Association
+The Levine tract, additional land on the eastern side of the woods acquired in the early 1970s, had seen traprock quarrying around the beginning of the 20th century.New Jersey Trail Association

 I also felt that the Tokina AT-X 116 PRO DX-II 11-16mm f/2.8 was not the right lens.
-I bought the lens for landscape photography and at the time I wanted a wide DX lens.
+I bought the lens for landscape photography, and at the time, I wanted a wide DX lens.
 But I now regret the purchase.
 I think a 16mm f/2.8 DX lens (24mm full-frame equivalent) would have been a better choice.
 I am starting to regret the purchase.

 I captured three bracketed exposures and combined them in Photomatix.
 I then applied a Kodak Ektachrome 100 film emulation preset.

-With more than three miles of hiking trails, Herrontown Woods Arboretum is on the eastern end of the Princeton Ridge.
+With more than three miles of hiking trails, Herrontown Woods Arboretum is on the eastern end of Princeton Ridge.
 We got “lost” on our way back.
-We were on the green trail but somehow ended up on the white trail before finding the red trail back to the parking area.
+We were on the green trail but somehow ended up on the white trail before finding the red path back to the parking area.
 It was was like having a mini-adventure.
 We came upon intermittent streams which wound along our return trip to the parking lot.

 I want to return to the Herrontown Woods Arboretum in the Spring, Summer, and Fall.